lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 Usage
 ------
+First you must launch Fcitx to have it open in the system tray.
+To have this automatically start see Chapter 3.2.13.

 To use a virtual keyboard right click on the tray icon in the system tray that looks like a keyboard and select :menuselection:`Toggle Virtual Keyboard`.

 To switch your keyboard method with the applet is to left click on the applet :menuselection:`Input Method --> Desired keyboard layout`.